mftw/ikea-tradfri-node-rest-api/README.md

-# Node REST api to control an IKEA Trådfri setup
+# Node REST API backend to control a IKEA Trådfri setup

 ![Control all the things!!](https://i.chzbgr.com/full/7809187328/hBFD4FC46/)

 Add your own functionality if IKEA haven't made the feature you need.
-It is able to control all lights and plugs no matter which room or scene.
+It is able to control all lights and plugs acroess all rooms or scenes.

 Heavily inspiret by: https://github.com/wschenk/tradfri-cli